 To ensure your event is seen by staff before our print deadline each week, all events are due by Thursday at 5 pm the week before the issue of the Inlander in which you want your listing to appear.
-Events submitted after that deadline will not make it into the following week's print edition.
+Events submitted after that deadline are not guaranteed to appear in the following week's print edition.
 We do our best to get late submissions listed online in a timely manner.

-You can submit events earlier than this — which is encouraged; especially via our online event submission form (visit Inlander.com/getlisted) — but that does not guarantee that it will be listed more than once if there are several weeks between the time you submit the details and the event date.
-Unfortunately, space does not always allow us to list events more than a week in advance because we receive so many each week.
+You can submit events earlier than this — we strongly encourage users to do so themselves via our online event submission form at Inlander.com/getlisted — but that does not guarantee your info will be listed more than once if there are several weeks between the time you submit the details and the event date.
+Unfortunately, space does not always allow us to list events more than one week in advance because we receive so many.

 What's the best way to submit an event?